REBELinBLUE/kube-guide/3-tutorial.md

 ❯ kubectl scale deployment/kuard --replicas=1
 ```

-Set the field on your *Deployment* and then apply it as usual, you will see the *Pods* created in actually the same way
+Set the field on your *Deployment* and then apply it as usual, you will see the *Pods* created in exactly the same way
 as if you had scaled using `kubectl scale`.

 If you want to turn off your application without deleting the resources you can set the replicas to 0, however it is
-worth nothing that if you have an *Ingress* defined any visitors will receive a "HTTP 503 Service Unavailable"
+worth nothing that if you have an *Ingress* defined then any visitors will receive a "HTTP 503 Service Unavailable"
 response instead of the normal "HTTP 404 Not Found" response.

 ### Blue-Green Deployments